pmonestie/corednsTimeBlock/README.md

 }
 ```

-- **date range** the time range as day of week, startTime, endTime:
+- **date range** the time range as day of week, startTime, endTime.
+The time is local time, there is not timeZone translation so make sure your server/configuration coincide

     - **day** First part is day of the week, eg here 0 to 7 - 0 being Sunday